BChainbuddy/LiquidityPool/README.md

 ## This project is made with hardhat.
 The deploy command is:

-yarn hardhat deploy
-This command deploys both the custom token and the liquidity pool.
+yarn hardhat deploy (This command deploys both the custom token and the liquidity pool)

 ## To deploy only token: